poznet/laravel-smple-image/README.md

 1. Resized  image
 in Blade view   to get resized image with  widh of 450px use code below.
-Output is cached for  60 minutes with Cache Facade
+Output is cached for  60 minutes with Cache Facade.

 `<img src="{{route('imagemin', ['width'=>'450','path'=>'logo.jpg'])}}">`